pandas-dev/pandas/doc/source/getting_started/intro_tutorials/03_subset_data.rst

 .. note::
     The inner square brackets define a
-    :ref:`Python list <python:tut-morelists>` with column names, whereas the outer brackets are used to select the data from a pandas ``DataFrame`` as seen in the previous example.
+    :ref:`Python list <python:tut-morelists>` with column names, whereas the outer square brackets are used to select the data from a pandas ``DataFrame`` as seen in the previous example.

 The returned data type is a pandas DataFrame: